What is quantum?

-Quantum physics is what I call a “religious science.”
+Quantum physics is what I call an “existential science.”
 It's a science that puts us in direct contact with the strangeness and grandeur of the universe.
-It puts us directly at the boundary of what is knowable, and what is not.

 It is also a “useful science.”
 It promises technology that will create billion-or-trillion dollar industries.